Multiple Record Setup Dialog

-Press this button to save the current image shift as the next corner in a regular pattern, or the next spot in a custom pattern.
+Press this button to save the current image shift at the next corner in a regular pattern, or the next spot in a custom pattern.

 Press this button to end the entries when defining a custom pattern.
 It can be pressed either after saving the last position, or without explicitly saving it.
 The current image shift will be saved if it is different from that of the last saved point.

-Press this button to stop entering shifts and throw away all entries.
+Press this button to stop entering or adjusting shifts and throw away all entries.

 Save Record image